Glory through suffering. 3:18-22

 Glory in suffering

 Our passage for study is an extremely difficult one to understand, although Peter's point is simple enough.
 What Peter does is link the suffering of his readers, first with the suffering of Noah and his family, and then with that of Christ.
 Christ's suffering achieved wonderful results and ended in glory.
-For a believer, who similarly suffers because of their testimony (witness) to Christ, there is set before them ultimate glory.
+For a believer, who similarly suffers because of their witness to Christ, there is set before them ultimate glory.

 Good flows from suffering because of the involvement of Christ in our suffering for him, an involvement which brings with it ultimate vindication and glorification.
 The word of testimony "preached" by Noah was actually the living Word, Christ.
 Noah was rejected and suffered through the flood, but in the end he was vindicated.
 Believers throughout the world now suffer, suffer as they proclaim their faith in Christ.
 Yet, this is not the end of the matter.
 As Noah and his family came through the surging waters to dry land, so believers will prevail and together share in glory.
 In Christ's resurrection, ascension and present rule we possess life in all its fullness, here and forever.